muzzley/muzzley-client-cpp/Docs/DEVELOPER.md

 	virtual bool reply(muzzley::JSONObj& _data_received, muzzley::JSONObj& _reply) final;
 ```

-This method receives the original received message and the data you want to reply with.
+This method receives the original received message (to check for the original message type) and the data you want to reply with.
 The reply message fields are:

 - **s**: A boolean representing whether the authentication request was successful *(mandatory)*
 - **m**: A textual message explaining the result of the operation *(optional)*
 - **d**: The aditional data *(optional)*

-The *reply* method returns *true* if a message were sent and *false* if not (if the received message was of a type that doesn't require a reply, for instance).
+The *reply* method returns *true* if a message were sent and *false* if not (if the received message was of type *5*, for instance).

 Hence, replying, for instance, to a Signaling Message could look like this: